home-assistant/home-assistant.io/source/_integrations/nanoleaf.markdown

 ### Configuration Sample

 The `nanoleaf` platform allows you to control [Nanoleaf Light Panels](https://nanoleaf.me) from Home Assistant.
+Note that for full control of nanoleaf devices, particularly effects, make sure they are set up as `- platform: nanoleaf` not as a homekit device.

 The preferred way to set up this platform is by enabling the [discovery component](/integrations/discovery/).
 Make sure to press and hold the *ON* button for 5 seconds (the LED will start flashing) on your Nanoleaf Lights while Home Assistant is starting.